quasilyte/dicewind-dale/ruleset.md

 **Alchemy** allows potion mixing to achieve unique results.
 It also improves the potion effects when they're consumed by the character with this talent.

-**Item identification** allows a party to identify any new item at once, anywhere.
+**Lore** allows a party to identify any new item at once, anywhere.
 Without this talent, items can be identified only in dedicated places like shops.

+**Scavenge** adds +2 to a scavenge roll after a random encounter.

 ## Effects